diogomartino/bun-sfe-autoupdater/README.md

 Auto-updater library for Bun single file executables (SFE), designed to seamlessly update your standalone Bun applications from GitHub releases.

+> [!NOTE] This library is in alpha stage.
+Bugs, incomplete features and breaking
+> changes are to be expected.

 ## How It Works

 This library exposes the `BunUpdater` class, which you can instantiate with your